Julien-R44/adonis-vscode-extension/README.md

 ## Features
 * Use all Adonis Assembler commands ( make:\* )
 * Migrate and seed your database ( db:\*, migration:\* )
-* View your routes
+* View your routes within VSCode
-* Open and see docs within VS Code
+* Open and see docs within VSCode
 * .adonisrc.json file validation with JSON Schema
 * Edge Support, syntax highlighting + formatting
 * Edge and AdonisJS Snippets
 * Go To Controller
 * Go To View ( TODO )

+## Known Issues
+Below is the list of unsupported features (for the moment), feel free to make a PR if you want them to be delivered faster:
+- Edge Links Provider for [Component as tags](https://docs.adonisjs.com/guides/views/components#components-as-tags)
+- Edge Links Provider for `@includeIf` tag

 ## Contributing